dfcreative/ideas/coding-principles.md

 * Methods should follow in the order of invocation the component in the real use-case

 * Abstract away from data structures, work on the level of logic.
-For example, if you parse some syntax - it doesn't matter what structure is used for describing some token - an object, string, symbol or array.
+	* For example, if you parse some syntax - it doesn't matter what structure is used for describing some token - an object, string, symbol or array.
 Logically that should act the same - comparison, replacement etc - don't waste energy paying attention to language peculiarities, that's the 3rd stage question.
 	* That comes to migrations too - if you upgrade structure from string to object, it shouldn't change program logic.
 TDD in that case is just a tip of iceberg, the core is basic structures and operations with them.
+	* Pick the most suitable data structure, since oftentimes they follow designation, like Map, Set etc.

 * Make it right: separate model entities (emmy example), do not mess spaghettie style in methods

 * Create projects as if it's going to receive 0 stars in github

+* Make simplest possible code on the first stage, preoptimization is evil.